-As an independent corporation operating in a highly competitive market, Snowy Hydro decided to pursue Snowy 2.0 as a commercial investment to grow our business.
-These pages set out a high level summary of the business case for Snowy 2.0 and the future NEM conditions and context in which Snowy 2.0 will operate.
+As an independent corporation operating in a highly competitive market, Snowy Hydro decided to pursue Snowy 2.0 as a commercial investment to grow the business.
+The following is a high level summary of the business case for Snowy 2.0 and the future NEM conditions and context in which Snowy 2.0 will operate.

 Snowy 2.0 will provide reliable, dispatchable energy generation (2,000MW) and large-scale energy storage (175 hours or 350,000 MWh) and builds on Snowy Hydro’s existing capabilities.